ElijahElliotP/CLHR/README.md

 Now in orange, the observation points have been shifted onto the nearest points on the skeleton.

 ## From Start to Finish
 The final operations are still grouped together inside `calculateTheMinimumSpanningTree.fn()` and neither they nor it should be called directly (it's still quite messy).
-Instead, setup your files, configure your preferences text, and then run (source) the script so that all the bookkeeping is done for you.
+Instead, set-up your files, configure your preferences text, and then run (source) the script so that all the bookkeeping is done for you.
 Eventually all intermediate steps will be compartmentalised to facility other uses.

 ![The MST](http://i.imgur.com/mkVGEQh.png)